cozy/cozy-stack/docs/sharing.md

 ### POST /sharings/:sharing-id/recipients

-This route allows the sharer to add new recipients to a sharing.
-It can also be used by a recipient when the sharing has `open_sharing` set to true if the recipient doesn't have the `read_only` flag
+This route allows the sharer to add new recipients (and groups of recipients) to a sharing.
+It can also be used by a recipient when the sharing has `open_sharing` set to true if the recipient doesn't have the `read_only` flag.

 #### Request